Leading Plastic Tubing Manufacturers

 Production

-A stock of raw plastic can be refined and shaped into plastic tubing using one of several methods, which include cell casting, plastic pultrusion and plastic extrusion.
+Raw plastic stock can be transformed into plastic tubing through various methods, including cell casting, plastic pultrusion, and plastic extrusion.

 Cell Casting